hostingwolf/Theme-Aqua-Dark-for-Kermana/README.md

 Since I use the script and having the necessary knowledge, I wanted to get involved and offer a little life to its script.

 I will do other themes in the future.

+## What is the size of the logo?
+The width of the logo is automatically set to a maximum width of 250px.

+The height of the logo is automatically set to a maximum height of 150px.

+You can ajust size in css in class "brand-logo img" for your need.